MHH-RCUG/sc-analysis/README.md

 * Determinig dimensionality of the dataset

 ### Module: pre-processing
 Core module to perform filtering, normalization, scaling, and sample combination as well as dimensional reduction and clustering.
 The output contains visualisations to determine quality of filtered data and suitablility of chosen normalisation, and scaling, sample combination method as well as clustering tree and UMAP plots to determine appropriate cluster resolution.
+The pre-processing module generates a rds object that can be loaded as input into the cluster_analysis.
 * Read data
    * Read gene annotation
    * Read scRNA-seq data